-Teachers to vote on strike ballot over pensions
+Teachers support strike ballot over pensions

 The unions are concerned that the coalition's changes to public-sector pensions will mean they pay more, work longer and receive less when they retire.